Angie J. Weight-Loss Pictures: See The Ohio Woman’s Changes After ‘My 600-LB Life’

 The changes have been dramatic, with some of the biggest weight-loss in the show’s history among those who chose to relocate to Houston.

 As Angie J. wrote in the fundraiser’s description, she hoped to find the same kind of dramatic changes.
-As Angie wrote, there really was no alternative.
+According to her, there really was no alternative.

 “I am almost 40 years old and I have been over weight almost all my life, and I’ve tried several different diets and diet fads with no avail.
 And my weight being at almost 600lbs has left me almost bedridden and desperate to get this life saving surgery,” she wrote.